Andrés Bello Catholic University

 Named for Venezuelan writer Andrés Bello, UCAB was founded in October 1953 by the Society of Jesus (Episcopado Venezolano a la Compañía de Jesús).
-In 2017 it was ranked as the fourth best and top private university in Venezuela.
+In 2025, it was ranked as the third best and top private university in Venezuela.

 Programs

 Academic departments of the school include that of Economics and Social Sciences, Humanities and Education, Engineering, Theology, and the Law School.
 All faculties also offer postgraduate education.
 The university publications deal mainly with human rights issues and cultural topics.
 In 2013 the university opened its new library with the goal of delivering state-of-the-art services to faculty and students, including its Cultural Center and Resources for Learning and Research.
 The university also offers on-line courses and distance learning.

 In 2016, UCAB law students took first place in the Spanish version of the International Criminal Court Moot Competition at The Hague.
 The university's Model United Nations team has been active since 1996, and has won the best delegation award at Harvard University.